Himegasaki Sakurako Is a Hot Mess

 Himegasaki Sakurako Is a Hot Mess (姫ヶ崎櫻子は今日も不憫可愛い, Himegasaki Sakurako wa Kyō mo Fubin Kawaii) is a Japanese manga series written and illustrated by Kousuke Yasuda.
-It began serialization in Media Factory's Comic Cune magazine in March 2020, and has been compiled into six tankōbon volumes as of May 2025.
+It began serialization in Media Factory's Comic Cune magazine in March 2020, and has been compiled into seven tankōbon volumes as of March 2026.

 Plot

 The series follows Sakurako Himegasaki, a classmate of her childhood friend Natsuki Mimori.
 She is in love with Natsuki and aims to catch his attention.
 However, due to her characteristics, such as being smart, beautiful, and a childhood friend, she becomes the designated "loser heroine".
 Their relationship is complicated when Setsuna Sasaki, a popular student in their school and Natsuki's relative, comes to live with him.
 The plot follows Sakurako as she repeatedly tries but often fails to overcome tropes associated with being a losing heroine.